United States military buildup in the Caribbean during Operation Southern Spear: Initial deployment and airstrikes

 In response to the presence of Navy warships in Latin America, two Venezuelan BMA F-16 fighter jets flew over the USS Jason Dunham on 4 September.
 The US Department of Defense called it "highly provocative" and deployed ten F-35 fighter jets and two MQ-9 Reaper drones to Puerto Rico.
-That same day Rubio met with Ecuadorian president Daniel Naboa in Quito; Rubio stated that Trump intended to "wage war" on those that have "been waging war on us for 30 years" and designated the gangs Los Lobos and Los Choneros as narco terrorists, in agreement with Noboa.
-Later on 23 September, the United States added the 18th Street gang to the designated foreign terrorists list, which is largely based in the Caribbean coastal nations of Guatemala and Honduras among others.
+That same day Marco Rubio, the US Secretary of State, met with President of Ecuador Daniel Noboa in Quito; Rubio stated that Trump intended to "wage war" on those that have "been waging war on us for 30 years" and designated the gangs Los Lobos and Los Choneros as narco terrorists, with Noboa's agreement.
+On 23 September, the United States added the 18th Street gang, which is largely based in the Caribbean coastal nations of Guatemala and Honduras, to the designated foreign terrorists list.

 The Venezuelan government stated on 12 September that a US destroyer had detained and boarded a tuna fishing boat with nine crew members.
-The destroyer eventually released the boat, and it was escorted away by the Venezuelan navy.
-Venezuelan Minister of Foreign Affairs Yván Gil responded that this act was illegal and added that Venezuela would defend itself.
+The destroyer eventually released the boat, and it was escorted away by the Venezuelan Navy.
+Minister of Foreign Affairs Yván Gil described the act as illegal and said that Venezuela would defend itself.